MIT conducts research to make AI smarter

 tensorflow

-The impact for companies and users
+The impact for businesses and users

 Conclusion